johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.10 Approach Charts and Procedures.md

 	1. When to execute missed approach?
 	2. Procedure: Cram, Climb, Cool, Configure, Call
 	3. How to handle MA before MAP
-		1. Fly to MAP and
+		1. "Fly over" MAP first (must stay on the lateral course)
+		2. You can begin to climb anytime, assuming no contrary notes in the [[IAP]]
-	4. How to handle after MAP
+	4. How to handle "go-around" after MAP^[Example in [this video](https://www.youtube.com/watch?v=vtlS0sxFlHk) of loosing visibility on final]
 		1. May choose to cancel IFR if conditions permit
 		2. In ATC environment - immediately contact ATC to obtain amended clearance
 		3. If unable to contact ATC, attempt to re-intercept published segment of missed approach